hashimati/Service-Requests-Offers-Microservices/README.md

     }
 }
 ```
-Now, we can write the Authentication Provider class.
-The authentication provider class implements AuthenticationProvider interface.
-The implemenation requires overriding authenticate() method in which the users' credentials are validated.
+Now, you can write the Authentication Provider class.
+The authentication provider class implements the AuthenticationProvider interface.
+The implementation requires an overriding authenticate() method in which the service validates the users' credentials.

 ```java
 @Singleton